material-components/material-components-ios/components/List/README.md

 pod install
 ```

-From there, import the component the relevant target or file and use your list item like you would any other `UICollectionViewCell`.
+From there, import the relevant target or file and use your list item like you would any other `UICollectionViewCell`.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift